Twitter Acquires a Newsletter Publishing Platform Revue

 The integration of Twitter with Revue will provide a desirable place for authors and writers while offering an easy way for publishers and audiences to find each other.

-Twitter provides an environment for publishers to generate and share their content and gather more audience.
-For this purpose, Twitter has made certain changes and added new settings, like free access to all the Revue’s Premium features.
+Twitter provides an environment for publishers to generate and share their content and gather more audiences.
+For this purpose, Twitter has changed and added new settings, like free access to all Revue’s Premium features.
 Besides free access to features, Twitter also lowered Revue’s cut on newsletters to 5% to gain new writers’ attention.

 In addition to these changes, Twitter is also planning to hire more members to the Revue team.
 The aim is to hire more data scientists, engineers, and researchers responsible for creating conversational experiences revolving around Twitter’s long-form content, thereby lifting the platform to higher levels.

-The incorporation puts Twitter in competition with Substack, a rival platform of Revue.
-Substack is growing with leaps and bounds over time, and the addition of the latest reader feature has made it a more strong competitor.
-But the integration with Twitter has made it possible for Revue to compete with Substack effectively.
+The incorporation puts Twitter in competition with Sub stack, a rival platform of Revue.
+Sub stack is growing by leaps and bounds over time, and the addition of the latest reader feature has made it a stronger competitor.
+But the integration with Twitter has enabled Revue to compete with Sub stack effectively.

-Various social media platforms like Youtube, BigoLive, TikTok and more, help their top-ranked users to generate more revenue from the content they create.
-Even though these inducements can be highly remunerative and gain the attention of a large number of content creators, Twitter has not offered such lucrative deals to its users.
+Various social media platforms like Youtube, BigoLive, TikTok, and more, help their top-ranked users to generate more revenue from the content they create.
+Even though these inducements can be highly remunerative and gain the attention of many content creators, Twitter has not offered such lucrative deals to its users.
 But by providing a way to earn more income, Twitter’s goal is to attract a dedicated base of active and engaging users, plus increase its revenue.